-As discussed above, no government has to date been successfully sued for failing to take into account climate change in its policies or activities.
-But successful suits seem quite possible over time for several reasons:
+As discussed above, no government has to date been successfully sued for damages for failing to take into account climate change in its policies or activities.
+Suits face substantial hurdles such as the sovereign immunity defense.
+Never the less successful suits seem quite possible over time for several reasons:

 --Flood, landslide, avalanche and other natural hazards including but not limited to those caused or contributed to by climate change are becoming increasingly "foreseeable" and "predictable".
-The potential for successful suits based upon negligence, nuisance, trespass suits or other common law theories will increase as the techniques and capabilities for defining hazard areas and predicting hazard events improve and become more quantitative.
+The potential for successful suits based upon negligence, nuisance, trespass, taking or other theories will increase as the techniques and capabilities for defining hazard areas and predicting hazard events improve and become more quantitative.
 With improved, quantitative predictive capability, hazard events become (to a greater or lesser extent) "foreseeable".
-Failing to take such hazards into account with resulting increased flooding may, under certain circumstances, constitute negligence or strict liability (dams and levees).
-78
+Failing to take such hazards into account with resulting increased flooding may, under certain circumstances, constitute negligence, strict liability or a "taking".

---Flood-related suits which are now quite common claiming that governments have increased flood, erosion, and related hazards on private lands in traditional, non climate change contexts may be expanded to include climate change-related flooding and erosion as well.
-Climate change may be one of several causes of increased flood heights or velocities and resulting damages in such a suits.
+--Flood-related suits which are now quite common claiming that governments have increased flood, erosion, and related hazards on private lands in traditional, nonclimate change contexts may be expanded to include climate change-related flooding and erosion as well.
+Climate change may be one of several causes of increased flood heights or velocities and resulting damages in such suits.